 Louis X, King of France, 1289-1316

-Louis X (4 October 1289 – 5 June 1316), known as the Quarrelsome (French: le Hutin), was King of France from 1314 and King of Navarre as Louis I from 1305 until his death.
+Louis X (4 October 1289 – 5 June 1316), known as the Quarrelsome (French: le Hutin), was King of France from 1314 and King of Navarre (as Louis I) from 1305 until his death.
 He emancipated serfs who could buy their freedom and readmitted Jews into the kingdom.
 His short reign in France was marked by tensions with the nobility, due to fiscal and centralisation reforms initiated during the reign of his father by Grand Chamberlain Enguerrand de Marigny.
-Louis' first wife, Margaret, implicated in the Tour de Nesle affair, was found guilty of infidelity and was imprisoned until her death on 14 August 1315.
-Louis and Clémence of Hungary were married that same year, but he died on 5 June 1316 leaving a pregnant wife.
+Louis' first wife, Margaret, was implicated in the Tour de Nesle affair.
+She was found guilty of infidelity and imprisoned until her death in August 1315.
+Louis married Clémence of Hungary the same year, but the king died in 1316 leaving his wife pregnant.
 Queen Clémence gave birth to a boy, who was proclaimed king as John I, but the infant lived only five days.
-Louis' brother Philip, Count of Poitiers, succeeded John to become Philip V, King of France.
+Louis' brother Philip, Count of Poitiers, succeeded John to become Philip V of France.

 Read more on Wikipedia >